How Streaming Changed the Way TV Stories Are Told

 When Netflix released entire seasons at once, writers had to adapt.
 The traditional season finale — a cliffhanger designed to keep viewers waiting months — became less important than the season arc as a whole.
 A show like Startup was designed to be binged — each episode ending with a hook that makes you press "next episode" instead of going to bed.

 But the binge structure also created new problems.
 Shows with slow starts couldn't rely on viewers sticking around.
 The pilot had to grab you immediately — or risk being abandoned.
 This is why streaming pilots often feel like mini-movies, cramming setup and inciting incident into the first hour.
+According to TVLine, Netflix's own internal data shows that the first two minutes of a pilot are the most critical period for determining whether a viewer will complete the season.
+If a show doesn't hook viewers within that window, its completion rate — and therefore its renewal prospects — can be permanently damaged.

 The End of the Pilot